brandtdamman/hexagon-display/CONTRIBUTING.md

 ### Pull Requests

-Except in extreme cases, pull requests will generally be reviewed within a seven-day window.
+Except in extreme cases, pull requests will generally be reviewed within a fourteen-day window.
 Make sure to state all chances and reference any issues and related documents where necessary.

 ## Remarks